koshamodi/koshamodi.github.io/_pages/research.md

 [The Perceived Sources of Unexpected Inflation]() _with_ [Emilio Zaratiegui](https://www.emiliozaratiegui.com/)

-We propose a new methodology to decompose the sources of unexpected inflation into demand, supply and monetary shock components.
-We study high frequency asset price changes around Consumer Price Index announcements in the US to document several new facts.
-An unexpected increase in the CPI inflation leads to (a) an increase in the breakeven inflation rates (b) an increase in treasury nominal yields and (c) a decrease in treasury real yields on an average.
-We interpret these facts through the lens of a New Keynesian Model with dispersed information to find that all the three shocks: demand, supply and monetary, contributed substantially to inflation surprises between 2004-2022.
+We use high-frequency asset price changes around Consumer Price Index announcements in the US to learn about market perceptions regarding the economy.
+First, we document three facts.
+An unexpected increase in the CPI inflation leads to an increase in (a) treasury nominal yields (b) forward breakeven inflation rates.
+The response of the stock price and the future annual dividends of S&P 500 companies varies over the years.
+We interpret these facts through the lens of a New Keynesian Model with an inflation announcement to decompose unexpected inflation into demand and supply components.
+We find that the share of supply in unexpected inflation has increased by 20 percentage points post-covid.

 Working Papers
 ======